Skip to Content

 Plugin{ name: string; setup(ctx: PluginContext): void | (() => void) | Promise<void | (() => void)>; onUnload?(): void | Promise<void> }

-PluginContext{ client, logger, pluginDir, command, use, on, once } — see table above
+PluginContext{ client, logger, pluginDir, category, command, use, on, once } — see table above

 PluginsOptions{ dir?, watch?, pattern?, ignore?, onError? } — see table above